-Policy Category Policy/guideline/procedure/rules Review 3 years from date of Approval Policy Code GP012 Contacts policy@imc.edu.au Version Approval Authority Approval Date Commencement Date 2021.06 Executive Team 24 June 2021 24 June 2021
+Policy Category Policy/guideline/procedure/rules Review 3 years from date of Approval Policy Code GP012 Contacts policy@imc.edu.au Version Approval Authority Approval Date Commencement Date 2024.06 Institute Legal Counsel 27 June 2024 27 June 2027

-1. Purpose
+1. PURPOSE

 The Institute is committed to maintaining a work and study environment free of discrimination and harassment and provides equal opportunities to staff and students.
-Although it is the primary role of Management to ensure appropriate standards of conduct are upheld, all staff and students have a responsibility to prevent and report instances of discrimination and harassment.
+Although it is the primary role of Management to ensure appropriate standards of conduct are upheld, all staff and students are responsible for preventing and reporting instances of discrimination and harassment.

-The purpose of this policy is to inform staff and students of their rights regarding equal opportunity and responsibilities in upholding appropriate standards of conduct.
-Behaviour involving discrimination or harassment is not tolerated under any circumstances, and it is essential that staff and students are aware of all relevant principles and processes.
-This policy also outlines the Institute's procedures that enable complaints to be dealt with in a fair, timely and confidential manner.
+This policy aims to inform staff and students of their rights regarding equal opportunity and responsibilities in upholding appropriate standards of conduct.
+Behaviour involving discrimination or harassment is not tolerated under any circumstances, and staff and students must be aware of all relevant principles and processes.
+This policy also outlines the Institute's procedures that enable complaints to be handled fairly, timely and confidentially.

 The Institute will take action against any staff or students who breach this policy.
-Further to the Institute's action, staff and students may be subject to procedures set out in the Anti-Discrimination Act 1977 (NSW) as well as all relevant Commonwealth legislation.
+Further to the Institute's action, staff and students may be subject to procedures set out in the Anti-Discrimination Act 1977 (NSW) and all relevant Commonwealth legislation.

-2. Scope
+2. SCOPE

 This policy applies to all the Institute's students and professional and academic staff, including sessional staff.
-It also applies to contractors, consultants, Council and board members, and visitors.
+It applies to contractors, consultants, Council and board members, and visitors.
 The policy applies across all Institute campuses and includes online delivery.

-3. Definitions
+3. DEFINITIONS

-Complainants are persons who make a complaint because they feel they have been targets of discrimination, harassment or decisions leading to unequal opportunity.
+Complainant means a person who makes a complaint because they feel they have been a target of discrimination, harassment or decisions leading to unequal opportunity.

-Bullying means any repeated and unreasonable act that is directed at a person or a group of employees, and causes a reasonable person to feel humiliated, intimidated, offended, in fear of harm to themselves or their property.
+Bullying means any repeated and unreasonable act that is directed at a person or a group of employees and causes a reasonable person to feel humiliated, intimidated, offended, or in fear of harm to themselves or their property.

-Discrimination is the act of treating, or proposing to treat, a person less favourably than another person because of a personal attribute.
+Discrimination means the act of treating, or proposing to treat, a person less favourably than another person because of a personal attribute.

-Equal Opportunity refers to staff and students having equal access to work and study opportunities free of discrimination.
+Equal Opportunity means staff and students have equal access to work and study opportunities without discrimination.

-Grievance is a complaint or conflict which arises out of an act, decision or omission which the grievant considers to be unjust, wrongful or discriminatory and which is within the control of the Institute.
+Grievance means a complaint or conflict arising from an act, decision or omission that the grievant considers unjust, wrongful or discriminatory and which is within the control of the Institute.

-Harassment is any form of behaviour that is unwelcome and unreciprocated which makes the situation humiliating and/or intimidating for the person who is the target of that behaviour.
+Harassment means any form of unwelcome and unreciprocated behaviour which makes the situation humiliating and/or intimidating for the person who is the target of that behaviour.

-Mediation is a process by which the participants in a dispute, together with the assistance of a neutral person, systematically isolate disputed issues in order to develop options, consider alternatives, and reach consensual settlement that will accommodate their needs.
+Mediation is a process by which the participants in a dispute, together with the assistance of a neutral person, systematically isolate disputed issues to develop options, consider alternatives, and reach a consensual settlement that will accommodate their needs.

-Sexual Harassment involves making unwanted sexual advances, requests, comments and unwelcome physical conduct towards another which would cause a person discomfort and/or offence.
+Sexual Harassment means making unwanted sexual advances, requests, comments and unwelcome physical conduct towards another, which would cause a person discomfort and/or offence.9

-Victimisation involves unfavourable and/or unfair treatment of a person because of their involvement in making or supporting an allegation of discrimination or harassment.
+Victimisation means unfavourable and/or unfair treatment of a person because of their involvement in making or supporting an allegation of discrimination or harassment.

-4. Procedure
+4. PROCEDURE